gorhack/gorhack.github.io/_posts/2025-02-05-Military-credit-cards.md

 [Bank of America Unlimited Cash Rewards](https://www.bankofamerica.com/credit-cards/products/unlimited-cash-back-credit-card/), you earn 1.5% at baseline, however, if you have \$100,000 in a Merrill Lynch brokerage account you can earn a 75% bonus through [Preferred Rewards](https://promotions.bankofamerica.com/preferredrewards/en) resulting in 2.62% cashback on all purchases.
-Similarly, the [U.S Bank Smartly Visa Signature](https://www.usbank.com/credit-cards/bank-smartly-visa-signature-credit-card.html) offers to 4% cashback on everything with \$100,000 in a U.S Bank Brokerage/Savings account.
-The new [Robinhood Gold Card](https://robinhood.com/creditcard/) earns 3% cashback on all purchases, but requires a RobinHood Gold subscription (\$5/mo or $50/yr).
+The [Robinhood Gold Card](https://robinhood.com/creditcard/) earns 3% cashback on all purchases, but requires a RobinHood Gold subscription (\$5/mo or $50/yr).
 Below are a couple recommended "no-hoops" 2% cashback credit cards.

 1) [Citi Double Cash](https://wwww.citi.com/credit-cards/citi-double-cash-credit-card): 2% cashback